ClassMATE User Guide

 -

-deletes the 1st student in the results of thefindstu
+findstu Betsyfollowed bydeletestu 1deletes the 1st student in the results of thefindstucommand.

 Student Marks Commands